 Addicks' first association with Delaware came in 1877.
 He bought a residence in Claymont, a community on the border with Pennsylvania that allowed him to commute easily to the city.
 Addicks later moved to Boston after his business dealings as the president of the Bay State Gas Company required him to spend more time there.
 He continued to hold the Claymont house as a summer residence, but for all intents and purposes it seemed he was a Massachusetts citizen.
-So it came as quite a surprise when Addicks announced in 1889 that he was a Republican candidate for the Senate.
+So it came as quite a surprise when Addicks announced in 1889 that he was a Republican candidate to represent Delaware in the Senate.

-It was the first in a series of Senate bids where Addicks would use his wealth and influence to try to buy his way to Washington.
+Addicks was unsuccessful in this attempt, but it was the first in a series of Senate bids where Addicks would use his wealth and influence to try to buy his way to Washington.
 One of his most common tactics was paying the delinquent taxes of voters or else covering the poll tax in exchange for political support.
 With the state legislature the ultimate power behind choosing the Senate representation for Delaware, however, Addicks focused much of his attention on buying the support of legislators with thinly-veiled bribes.
 In 1892, it was alleged that he funded the campaign purses of several legislators to support his latest Senate bid.
 Several received $8,000 sums, four times the amount allowed for political campaigning, with the implication that they could max out their campaigns and keep the balance for themselves.
 Yet ultimately these efforts fell short of the majority needed to win the legislature's favor.

 One of the most turbulent years occurred in 1895.
 The ailing Governor Joshua H. Marvil - elected the year before - died in January.
 The state senate's president, William T. Watson, replaced Marvil as governor.
 By this point, Addicks had gained a significant following of "Union Republican" followers to counterbalance the "Regular Republicans" uncorrupted by his influence.
 Watson's departure from the state senate left the Regulars with a single vote majority in support of their candidate: Henry du Pont, a businessman who had won a Congressional Medal of Honor for his service in the Civil War.
 Yet Watson was persuaded to return to the senate to cast his vote for Addicks, deadlocking the decision 15-15.
 Ultimately, du Pont would travel to Washington to try to take his seat on the argument that Watson's vote was null and void, but the Senate didn't accept him; one of Delaware's two seats would remain vacant.